-Paneer is a common ingredient among almost every Indian household.
+Paneer is a common ingredient in almost every Indian household.
 It is a good source of protein for vegetarians and also has numerous health benefits.
 While it is enjoyed by everyone alike, it also raises the question of whether or not it can be enjoyed by people with diabetes.

 People with diabetes need to take special care of what they should include in their diet.
 The diet should be rich in fibre and contain less carbohydrates.
 Let us try to understand how paneer can be included in your diabetes diet.

 How Can People with Diabetes Include Paneer In Their Diet?

 Paneer releases carbohydrates in a slower manner and it takes longer to digest.
 Also, it won’t lead to a spike in your sugar levels.
 Therefore, it can be considered suitable for people with diabetes.

 A person with diabetes can consume paneer once or twice in a week.
 Coming to the time, a diabetic person should consume paneer at night.
 They should also make sure that they do not consume more than 60 gm everyday.
 They can include paneer in the form of grilled paneer, palak paneer curry, grilled paneer salad, etc.

 You should make sure that you prepare your paneer dish using a low-fat oil and consume it in the right portion size.
 If paneer is overconsumed, it can lead to weight gain, high cholesterol level and water retention due to its sodium content.

 Apart from being great in taste, paneer also has a plethora of benefits.
 Some of them have been listed below-